 If I Go to the Range, Will I Be the Only Woman There?

 No way!
-Archery is wildly popular among women, and getting more and more popular with women every year.
+Archery, as perhaps the most worthwhile pastime known to humans, is wildly popular among women, and getting more and more popular with women every year.

 In this post, I'll take a closer look at women in the archery world, discuss some facts and statistics about female archers, and help you get a feel if archery is for you.
 (Actually, that's not true—I'm going to try and convince you that archery is the best thing ever, so just bear with me).